envisol-innovation/stat_front/README.md

 The url where the dev demo is running will appear in the terminal By default it will be: http://localhost:3000/

-For backend interaction to work, the variable BACKEND_URL should point to an active api
+For backend interaction to work, the variable BACKEND_BASE_URL should point to an active api

 The main branch sould only be for production code that is ready to be online